loicdescotte/loicdescotte.github.io/_posts/2020-12-17-spark-hdfs-on-kubernetes.md

 ## Spark

-Gradiant is also providing Spark images : [https://hub.docker.com/r/gradiant/spark](https://hub.docker.com/r/gradiant/spark)
+Gradiant is also providing Spark images : [https://hub.docker.com/r/gradiant/spark](https://hub.docker.com/r/gradiant/spark).

 ## Submit apps

 You can use a local Spark installation to run `spark-submit`, or use it directly from the Docker image as suggested in the Gradiant image [README file](https://github.com/Gradiant/dockerized-spark).

+Example :

 ```
 spark-submit \